 When most people hear the word guinea- they are much more likely to think of a guinea PIG not a FOWL.
 But guinea fowl are gaining in popularity on homesteads and farms all over the country.

-Helmeted guineas are the most common and popular domesticated guinea.
+Helmeted guinea fowl are the most common and popular type of domesticated guinea.
 They are quite unusual looking- I tend to go with the “they are so ugly they are cute” phrase when describing them!
+Most types of guineas have a distinct crest (helmet) on the top of their featherless heads and are somewhat “football shaped” in body style.

 Why would you want to add guineas to you homestead?
-They have a long list of benefits including helping remove pests such as ticks and snakes.
+They have a long list of benefits including helping remove pests such as ticks, grasshoppers, locusts, flies, maggots, snails, and more.
+They may also help around the homestead by eating small snakes and rodents.

 But what goes into raising guinea fowl?
 It is different than raising chickens?
 How do you get started?